Requesting Sick Leave Because of a Government-Issued Quarantine, Stay-at-Home, Shelter-in-Place, or Isolation Order

 - The Families First Coronavirus Response Act applies only to private businesses that have fewer than 500 employees and to government agencies of all sizes.

 - An employee is eligible for 2 weeks of emergency paid sick time when they need leave because they are subject to a federal, state, or local quarantine or isolation order, including stay-at-home and shelter-in-place orders issued by government authorities that cause the employee to be unable to work (or telework).
+Full-time employees are eligible for 80 hours of leave; part-time employees are eligible for the number of hours normally worked over a two-week period.

 - During the time off, employers must pay the employee their regular rate of pay or the minimum wage that applies where they work, whichever is more.
 Employers are not required to pay more than $511 per day or $5,110 total.
 Employers may not require an employee to use sick days, vacation time, or other paid time off before taking two weeks of emergency paid sick time, or while taking the emergency paid sick time.